-When the Affordable Care Act (ACA) was passed in 2010, states began launching health insurance marketplaces.
-These are called exchanges.
+When the Affordable Care Act (ACA) was passed in 2010, states began launching health insurance marketplaces called exchanges.
 HealthSource Rhode Island is the exchange for Rhode Island.

 Through HealthSource you can: